 ExpressVPN is a VPN that you’ll see at the top of many recommendation lists, thanks to its combination of high level of security, easy to use software, and super fast connections.
 All the essential security provisions are in place, like the use of strong 256-bit encryption to lock down your data stream, and a no-logging policy on traffic, DNS requests, IP addresses, browsing history.
 Rounding out the package are features like VPN split tunneling, an IP address checker, DNS leak protection, and an automatic kill switch (this is especially useful for torrents).

-ExpressVPN’s network numbers greater than 2000 servers in 90 countries worldwide, giving you plenty of options to bypass geographic content restrictions and maximize your connection speed.
+ExpressVPN’s network numbers greater than 3,000 servers in 94 countries worldwide, giving you plenty of options to bypass geographic content restrictions and maximize your connection speed.
 In fact, ExpressVPN is so sure you’ll be impressed by their blazing-fast network, they’ve built a speed test function right into their app so you can test for yourself.
-Dedicated software is available across a wide array of popular platforms, including Windows, Mac OS, Linux, Android, iOS, Fire TV Stick, game consoles, and even browser extensions
+Dedicated software is available across a wide array of popular platforms, including Windows, Mac OS, Linux, Android, iOS, Fire TV Stick, game consoles, and even browser extensions.

 In terms of pure utility, you’re going to have a hard time finding a better provider than NordVPN.
 All the core VPN features are there, including impenetrable 256-bit AES encryption and one of the industry’s best no-logging policies.
-While many providers boast about the size of their networks, NordVPN takes it to the next level, offering more than 4800 nodes in 62 countries.
-For those keeping tally, that’s twice as big as the nearest competition.
+While many providers boast about the size of their networks, NordVPN takes it to the next level, offering more than 5,800 servers in 59 countries.
+For those keeping tally, that’s twice as big as the average competition.

 Also included in this network are servers specially optimized for P2P, anti-DDoS, onion over VPN, obfuscation, dedicated IP, and even double VPN encryption.
 The Swiss Army Knife of VPNs even offers a special CyberSec option, which blocks out ads and malware.